 - Approximately 250 € per month of marketing tools (automation campaigns, CRM customer management, planning of posts).

 - Ads campaign: you define the rate of your choice.
-It’s a bidding system.
+It is an auction system.

 - Participation in a physical event: Prices vary greatly depending on the event, but it’s still super expensive. 😅